smemsh/docs/submodimport.rst

-At the end of this manual technique, the history should be linear, including both projects, ordered chronologically by author date, and include the prefix-pathed source repository files, with no more submodule.
+At the end of this manual technique, the history should be linear, including both projects, ordered chronologically by author date, and include the prefix-pathed source repository files, with no more submodule, and no merge commit pollution.